 I also got to spend a lot more time with my family while my children are young which is more important than building a startup.

 For those of you looking to get your own idea off the ground this is my advice:

+Don’t quit your job but try and work on your project on the side of your 9 - 5.
+However, take note of your employers contract.
 It is not uncommon for software companies to put in a clause that they own anything you create inside and outside of work, even in your free time.
 In that case go contracting or freelancing or find a less draconian company to work for.

 Make sure you read these books before you go and build anything